karenrni/Torontonian-Hate-Crime-Trends/README.md

 #Overview
-An analysis on recent hate crimes in Toronto via https://open.toronto.ca/dataset/hate-crimes-open-data/ from 2018 until most recently, August 7th, 2024.
+An analysis on recent hate crimes in Toronto via https://open.toronto.ca/dataset/hate-crimes-open-data/ from 2018 until most recently, 2024.

 #File Structure

 The repo is structured as: